pyglet/pyglet/README.md

   * GDK 2.0+ or PIL (required for loading images other than PNG and BMP)
   * OpenAL or Pulseaudio (required for playing audio)

-**Please note that pyglet v1.4 will likely be the last version to support Python 2.7**.
-Future releases of pyglet will be Python 3 only, and will be targeting OpenGL 3.3+.
+**Please note that pyglet v1.5 will likely be the last version to support legacy OpenGL**.
+Future releases of pyglet will be targeting OpenGL 3.3+.
 Previous releases will remain available for download.

 Starting with version 1.4, to play compressed audio and video files, you will also need [FFmpeg](https://ffmpeg.org/).